Last updated on November 14th, 2022.

 - Use a fork to gently dip and remove the pecans from the chocolate, then tap the fork against the bowl’s edges to remove excess chocolate.
 Alternatively, you can also use a slotted spoon to lift a few at a time.

 - Place the coated pecans on top of the prepared baking sheet in a single layer, sprinkle your topping, and allow it to reach room temperature and re-solidify.

 - Use different types of chocolate.

-- Use other tree nuts such as almonds, walnuts, or even brazil nuts..
+- Use other tree nuts to make chocolate-covered almonds, walnuts, chocolate covered cashews, or even brazil nuts..

 The best way to store these chocolate covered roasted pecans is at room temperature, in a paper bag especially if you use tempered chocolate.

 However, if you did not temper the chocolate, you can store the pecans in the refrigerator or freezer, inside an airtight container.